-It is expected that an application to attend the school implies an acceptance by parents of these regulations.
-An account for any damage done by pupils while at school will be forwarded to the parents of the pupils responsible.
+It is expected that an application to attend the school implies an acceptance by parents of these expectations.
+An account for any damage done by pupils while at school will be forwarded in the prescribed manner to the pupils responsible.

-21. Uniform & Appearance
+22.Uniform & Appearance